We appreciate students who choose to learn more about Animal Friends for school projects!

 Mrs. Dana Schultz, M. Ed.

-The Volunteer Department assists students with senior projects.
+Our Volunteer Department assists students with senior projects.
 Please click here for more information.